Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models: Introduction

-We introduce \method---a novel decoding method that allows LMs to be applied to naturally distributional tasks like paraphrasing and text-infilling, without direct supervision. \method{} requires only two complementary LMs -- one forward (\lrLM) and one backward (\rlLM). \lrLM{} and \rlLM are trained to generate text left-to-right and right-to-left, respectively.
+We introduce \textsc{Reflective Decoding}—a novel decoding method that allows LMs to be applied to generation tasks that break the ``text continuation'' paradigm, such as paraphrasing and text-infilling. \method{} requires \textit{no} supervision, only two complementary off-the-shelf LMs—one forward (\lrLM) and one backward (\rlLM).
+That means no per-task finetuning, even on unstructured text in the target domain.

-Inspired by the distributional hypothesis for representing the meaning of a word using other words it often co-occurs with \citep{firth1957synopsis}, the two LMs generate \textit{contexts} that collectively represent the meaning of a given sentence (the \stepone).
-In the \steptwo we decode with this meaning, by conditioning on an ensemble of these contexts with reverse-direction LMs.
+Inspired by the distributional hypothesis \citep{firth1957synopsis}, \method works by generating text that might occupy the \emph{same contexts} as an input.
+We use two LMs (\lrLM and \rlLM) to \textit{generate} contexts for a given input, which implicitly capture aspects of its meaning (the \stepone).
+Then, in the \steptwo, we condition on this ensemble of contexts, decoding \textit{over} the input with generations that are distributionally related to—or replace—the input.

-Figure \ref{fig_1} (left) shows an example of \method applied to paraphrasing, with the left-side contexts omitted for clarity.
-Given an input $s_{src}:$ \textit{How are circulatory system tissues formed?} the \stepone generates contexts $c_i$ for $s_{src}$ with \lrLM, each capturing different aspects of the input sentence -- e.g. $c_1$: \textit{This is a medical question} situates the input as a question, and $c_2$: \textit{As with all tissue in the body...} presents an elaboration of the central concept in $s_{src}$ (tissue formation).
-Collectively, many contexts capture the meaning of the input sentence.
-Next, we sample outputs in the \steptwo.
-By conditioning on the generated contexts with a backwards language model (\rlLM) in a weighted ensemble \rlRD, we \textit{reflect} back from the contexts to generate a sentence with the same meaning as the input text.

-\method shows strong unsupervised: On the Quora paraphrasing dataset, we test with multiple levels of $Novelty$ (variation from the source sentence) finding one setting ($\text{RD}_{30}$) outperforms unsupervised baselines on all but one metric, and supervised baselines on both the SARI metric and human evaluation.
-Applying \method{} to $\alpha$NLG \citep{Bhagavatula2019AbductiveCR}---a text infilling task---we outperform the unsupervised baseline on overall quality by 30.7 points, significantly closing the gap with supervised methods.
-In both applications, \method proceeds without domain finetuning, directly using pretrained models.
+Paraphrasing is a natural application: a good paraphrase should intuitively be compatible with the same contexts as the original text. \method shows strong unsupervised paraphrasing performance: On the Quora question pair dataset, we find one variant of our model ($\text{RD}_{30}$) outperforms unsupervised baselines on all but one metric, and supervised baselines on both the SARI metric and human evaluation.
+We see the same trends on the Twitter URL corpus \citep{lan2017continuously}.

-Empirical results suggest the possibility that completely unsupervised generation can solve a number of tasks with thoughtful decoding choices, analogous to GPT-3 \citep{gpt3} showing the same for thoughtfully designed contexts. \peter{is wording weird? and bold?} We provide an intuitive interpretation of \method{} in \S\ref{subseq_intuitions_and_theory}: sampling while prioritizing contextual (i.e. distributional) similarity with respect to the source text. \method{} demonstrates how far unsupervised learning can take us, when we design methods for eliciting specific kinds of information from pretrained LMs. \peter{maybe instead of just exciting and novel, highlight how easy it is to use?
-We start the sentence with ``requiring only 2 LMs'' so the focus should maybe be on how light-weight it is.}